 The State of Missouri plans to deploy more than $400 million in American Rescue Plan Act (ARPA) funds to increase broadband internet access, adoption, and assistance statewide.
 The Department of Economic Development is addressing these three core areas with ARPA-funded broadband programs that will make historic investments in this critical part of our state's infrastructure.

-The ARPA Broadband Infrastructure Grant Program application cycle opens August 15, 2022
+The ARPA Broadband Infrastructure Grant Program application cycle is now closed.

 For details, please watch for updates on this webpage and future email announcements.

 The ARPA Broadband Infrastructure Grant Program Challenge Process will close on November 13, 2022 11:59 pm Central Time.

 To ensure transparency and best use of taxpayer funds, the application process includes a proposed service area challenge process.
 OBD has published below: the applicant entity name, project name, proposed project location (by county), technology type, proposed connection speed (highest offered speed is listed), and executive summary for the proposed project.
 There is also an interactive map below showing the proposed service area polygons.

 A broadband internet service provider that provides existing service in or adjacent to a proposed service area may submit to OBD a written challenge to an application based on its proposed service area.
 Within three business days of receiving a challenge, OBD will notify the applicant of such challenge.

 A challenge will succeed when OBD determines that, for the proposed project service area, the challenger:

 - Currently provides broadband services meeting baseline speed of 100/20 Mbps; or